massdriver-cloud/xo/src/bundles/README.md

 # bundle or architecture type
 type: bundle

-# YAML format of a JSON Schema for schema-inputs.json
+# YAML format of a JSON Schema for schema-params.json
 # Include everything you would include besides: $schema, title, $id, description
-inputs:
+params:
   required: ["name"]
   properties:
     name: